TrongLam1/BookStore/README.md

 This project is a bookstore application built using Java Spring Boot for the backend and plain frontend technologies.
 It includes functionalities for customers (both logged in and not logged in) and admin.

 ## Technologies Used
-- **Backend:** Spring Boot, Spring Security, JWT Authentication, MailSender, Cloudinary, Redis, MySQL,
+- **Backend:** Spring Boot, Spring Security, JWT Authentication, MailSender, Cloudinary, Redis, MySQL, VNPay
 - **Frontend:** Plain HTML, CSS, JavaScript

 ## Features